-City Should Provide; if it expands & enhances core services, is broadly supported & used, has conditional public support, there is an economic / social / environmental outcome to the commutty, has community importance, and needs moderate subsidy.
+City Should Provide; if it expands & enhances core services, is broadly supported & used, has conditional public support, there is an economic / social / environmental outcome to the commuity, has community importance, and needs moderate subsidy.

-Value-Added Services

-• City May Provide; it adds value to community, it supports Core & Important Services, it is supported by community, it generates income, has an individual benefit, can be supported by user fees, it enhances the commuity, and requires little to no subsidy.
+Value-Added Services City May Provide; it adds value to commumity, it supports Core & Important Services, it is supported by community, it generates income, has an individual benefit, can be supported by user fees, it enhances the commuity, and requires little to no subsidy.

 With assistance from staff, all recreation programs offered by the Department were classified into three categories.
 The results presented in the following table represent the current classification of recreation program services.
 Programs should be assigned ranges for cost recovery goals within those overall categories.
-A full program list organized by Core Program Areas can be found in APPENDIX A.
+A full program list organized by core program areas can be found in the Appendices.

-Program Cla ssification Factors Essential Important Value-Added Public interest; Legal Mandate; Mission Alignment High public expectation High public expectation High individual and interest group expectation Financial Sustainability Free, nominal or fee tailored to public needs, Requires public funding Fees cover some direct costs, Requires a balance of public funding and a cost recovery target Fees cover most direct and indirect costs, Some public funding as appropriate Benefits (health, safety, protection of assets, etc.) Substantial public benefit (negative consequence if not provided) Public and individual benefit Primarily individual benefit Competition in the Market Limited or no alternative providers Alternative providers unable to meet demand or need Alternative providers readily available Access Open access by all Open access Limited access to specific users Limited access to specific users Best Practice Cost Recovery Goal 0 - 50% 50% - 75% 75% - 100%+ Program Distribution 32% 42% 26%
+Program Classification Factors Essential Value-Added Public interest; Legal Mandate; Mission Alignment High public expectation High public expectation High individual and interest group expectation Financial Sustainability Free, nominal or fee tailored to public needs, Requires public funding Fees cover some direct costs, Requires a balance of public funding and a cost recovery target Fees cover most direct and indirect costs, Some public funding as appropriate Benefits (health, safety, protection of assets, etc.) Substantial public benefit (negative consequence if not provided) Public and individual benefit Primarily individual benefit Competition in the Market Limited or no alternative providers Alternative providers unable to meet demand or need Alternative providers readily available Access Open access by all Open access Limited access to specific users Limited access to specific users Recommended Cost Recovery Goal 0 - 50% 50% - 75% 75% - 100%+ Program Distribution 32% 42% 26%